 - Fill in a race sheet with details of the officers, the event and the date.
 Take entries for the race.

-- Set a course, and number of laps, indicating the start line and buoys in order on the display panel and the course plan.
+- Set a course, and number of laps, indicating the start line and buoys in order on the display panel.

 - Record the time of each boat on each lap.
 For handicap racing the corrected time can either be calculated or left for the recorder.